 Chemical and Biological Engineering

-Laura Jarboe, Associate Professor, Chemical and Biological Engineering
+Laura Jarboe, Professor, Department of Chemical and Biological Engineering

 Transcriptomic analysis in Escherichia coli; Detoxification of pyrolytic Sugar Syrup for Direct Fermentation of Levoglucosan to Ethanol, Biocatalyst inhibition by carboxylic acids.

 Ecology, Evolution, and Organismal Biology